What Happens in Ayahuasca Ceremony with Ayahuascero, Description

 Ayahuasca Ceremony and Ego Death

 It is not unusual for people to feel like they are going to die when they are in an Ayahuasca experience.
-No one has ever died from Ayahausca.
-If there are deaths around Ayahuasca, it is ALWAYS because the shaman put something else in the Ayahuasca that shouldn’t be there, but it wasn’t the ayahuasca that ever killed anyone.
+No one has ever died from Ayahuasca itself.
+If there are deaths around Ayahuasca, it is ALWAYS because the shaman put something else in the Ayahuasca that shouldn’t be there, or were acting irresponsibly.
+It wasn’t the ayahuasca that ever killed anyone.
 Our shamans use nothing but the vine, so this is a pure as it can get and you will ONLY be getting Ayahuasca, nothing else.

 So trust the process and let it happen.
 This way you can get the most out of your experience.
 Gaia Sagrada is known to be one of the most well respected and safest ayahuasca retreat centers in the world.
-We didn’t get this reputation for no reason.
 There is a good reason we have this reputation.

 When you feel like you might be dying, it’s really the ego death you are experiencing.
 It doesn’t happen to everyone, as some are able to get their egos out of the way of the experience, but if you are experiencing this, there is a part of you that is trying to hold on and afraid to go into the places where you are egoless, eternal, and where the divine lives in you.